Emb3rdition/FinalProject/README.md

 # Scientific Python Interactive Data Acoustic Modeling Project

-The SPIDAM project is an interactive data analysis and modeling system that allows users to load an ***m4a*** file, and subsequently cleans, analyzes, models, and displays attributes of the file; such as the waveform, a spectrogram, and frequency graphs.
+The SPIDAM project is an interactive data analysis and modeling system that allows users to load an ***m4a*** file called clap.m4a, and subsequently cleans, analyzes, models, and displays attributes of the file; such as the waveform, a spectrogram, and frequency graphs.

 ## Why SPIDAM?